-Carotid endarterectomy (CEA) is a surgical treatment for carotid artery disease.
-The
+Carotid endarterectomy (CEA) is surgery to treat carotid artery disease.
+The carotid

-carotid arteries are the main blood vessels that carry oxygen and blood to the brain.
+arteries are the main blood vessels that carry oxygen and blood to the brain.
+In carotid

-In carotid artery disease, these arteries become narrowed.
-This reduces blood flow
+artery disease, these arteries become narrowed.
+This reduces blood flow to the brain

 During a carotid endarterectomy, your healthcare provider will surgically remove plaque

 that builds up inside the carotid artery.
-He or she will make an incision on the side
+He or she will make a cut (incision) on

-of the neck over the affected carotid artery.
-The artery is opened and the plaque
+the side of the neck over the affected carotid artery.
+The artery is opened and the

-removed.
+plaque removed.
 Your healthcare provider will stitch the artery back together.
-This restores
+This

-normal blood flow to the brain.
-You may have this procedure while you are awake under
+restores normal blood flow to the brain.
+You may have this procedure while you are

 Why might I need a carotid endarterectomy?